Antonius van den Broek

-Antonius Johannes van den Broek (4 May 1870, Zoetermeer – 25 October 1926, Bilthoven) was a Dutch amateur physicist notable for being the first who realized that the number of an element in the periodic table (now called atomic number) corresponds to the charge of its atomic nucleus.
+Antonius Johannes van den Broek (4 May 1870 – 25 October 1926) was a Dutch mathematical economist and amateur physicist, notable for being the first who realized that the position of an element in the periodic table (now called atomic number) corresponds to the charge of its atomic nucleus.
 This hypothesis was published in 1911 and inspired the experimental work of Henry Moseley, who found good experimental evidence for it by 1913.

 Life

 Van den Broek was the son of a civil law notary and trained to be a lawyer himself.
 He studied at Leiden University and at the Sorbonne in Paris, obtaining a degree in 1895 in Leiden.
 From 1895 to 1900 he held a lawyers office in The Hague until 1900, after which he studied mathematical economy in Vienna and Berlin.
 However, from 1903 on, his main interest was physics.
 Much of the time between 1903 and 1911 he lived in France and Germany.
 Most of his papers he wrote between 1913 and 1916 while living in Gorssel.
 He married Elisabeth Margaretha Mauve in 1906, with whom he had five children.